-However, at moment China only pegs its currency against the dollar and not a wider basket of currencies.
+However, at the moment China only pegs its currency against the dollar and not a wider basket of currencies.

-Irony of Chinese Reserves
+The irony of Chinese Reserves

 The US has a large public sector debt.
 In one way you would expect US to be grateful China is so willing to buy US Treasuries.
-This enables the US to finance it’s budget deficit at low interest rates.
+This enables the US to finance its budget deficit at low-interest rates.
 (Though in a liquidity trap, some commentators make the point, the US should be able to have no problem selling US treasuries, even without China)

 However, the US complains that because China is buying so much US Treasuries, the dollar is overvalued against the Yuan reducing exports.